carlos-menezes/InternetSpeedNagger/README.md

   `pip install -U -r requirements.txt`
 4. Open `InternetSpeedNagger` and edit the first four variable values with information from the application you registered in step 1.
 5. Change other information you deem necessary.

+***

+## See it live
+[This](https://twitter.com/eusoumeo) Twitter account is currently running this script.
+You can check it out to see how the script works.